Paul Goldschmidt Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.77).
+- The Reds' 4.76 team ERA ranks 24th among all league pitching staffs.

-- Reds pitchers combine to surrender 200 total home runs at a clip of 1.4 per game (third-most in the league).
+- Reds pitchers combine to allow 201 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The Reds will look to Spiers (0-0) in his second start this season.
+- The righty's last appearance was on Wednesday, Aug.
+30 against the San Francisco Giants, when he tossed 5 1/3 innings, surrendering no earned runs while giving up three hits.

-- His last appearance came on Sunday against the Chicago Cubs, when the righty threw four innings, surrendering three earned runs while allowing five hits.
+- In 17 games this season, the 24-year-old has a 4.75 ERA and 12 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.